Bentara Budaya Jakarta: Collection

-Today, Bentara Budaya Jakarta has about 573 paintings by various Indonesian artists, among others Affandi, S Sudjojono, Hendra Gunawan, Basoeki Abdullah, Bagong Kussudiardjo, Trubus Sudarsono, Rudolf Bonnet, H Widayat, Otto Jaya and many more.
+Today, Bentara Budaya Jakarta has about 573 paintings by various Indonesian artists, among others Affandi, S. Sudjojono, Hendra Gunawan, Basoeki Abdullah, Bagong Kussudiardjo, Trubus Sudarsono, Rudolf Bonnet, H Widayat, Otto Djaya and many more.
 Bentara Budaya also hosts a large collection of Balinese classical paintings, which includes the works of I Gusti Nyoman Lempad, I Ketut Regig, I Gusti Ketut Kobot, Ida Bagus Made, Anak Agung Gde Sobrat, Dewa Putu Bedil, I Gusti Made Togog, I Ketut Nama, and I Wayan Jujul.

 The art collection also includes 625 antique Chinese ceramics from the Yuan, Tang, Sung, Ming and Ching dynasties.
 Native Indonesian ceramics also form part of its collection, which include pottery and ceramics from Singkawang, Bali, Plered, Trowulan and Cirebon.
 Bentara Budaya's collection of the Papuan and Balinese artworks includes 400 sculptures.
 It also hosts a collection of 120 antique wayang golek pieces, created by Asep Sunarya, which depict the characters of punakawan, Pandavas and Kauravas.
 Other works of art includes antique furniture pieces, such as wooden tables, chairs and cupboards, as well as statues of Buddha in various hand positions of mudra.
 All collections are stored and preserved in Bentara Budaya Jakarta.
 Bentara Budaya Jakarta not only preserves Indonesian culture, but also collaborates with other art institutions and foreign artists in order to provide education and promote both Indonesian and international art and culture.